Yunnan Agricultural University: Programs

-There are 28 Bachelor's degree programs, 13 Associate bachelor's degree programs, and 18 Master's degree programs.
-8 subjects are key subjects in Yunnan Province.
-YAU has two key laboratories and 23 research institutes/centers affiliated to the university.
-The key laboratories are the Key Phytopathology Laboratory of Yunnan Province and the Key Animal Nutrition and Feed Laboratory of Yunnan Province.
-The Biodiversity and Crop Disease Control Laboratory, which is the key laboratory of the Ministry of Education in China, is under planning.
-With the financial support of 10,400,000 RMB from Yunnan Province, the Key Laboratory of the Inbreeding Coefficient Study in Xishuangbana Mini-ear Swine is under the construction.

-The university enrolls students from foreign countries.
-YAU has cooperated with domestic and foreign universities to enroll, co-advise doctoral students, and offer doctoral degrees.
+As of January 2025, the university offers 74 undergraduate programs, including 6 national-level characteristic programs, 13 national-level first-class programs, and 2 programs accredited by the China Engineering Education Accreditation.
+Additionally, it features 7 provincial-level characteristic programs, 8 provincial-level key development programs, 5 provincial-level brand programs, 24 provincial-level first-class programs, and 3 Sino-foreign cooperative education programs.
+It boasts 8 provincial-level first-class disciplines, 7 first-level doctoral programs, and 27 second-level doctoral programs; 17 first-level master's programs and 71 second-level master's programs.

 Campus

 The university campus, covering an area of 130 hectares, is in Heilongtan Park (Black Dragon Pool Park), one of the scenic spots to the north of Kunming.
 The area of the campus building is about 250,000 square meters.
 YAU provides facilities for teaching and research projects.

 The university library has 630,000 volumes and many other journals.
 The campus has been networked to improve its teaching and working effectiveness and efficiency.
 In 1998, YAU was awarded as a Civilized University by Yunnan Provincial Government.